BonacePatrick/Shortly-link/README.md

-# Getting Started with Create React App
+# Getting Started with Shortly link web app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with react-js with tailwind css

 ## Available Scripts

+In the project directory, you can run:

+### `npm install`

+to install all dependencies then

 In the project directory, you can run: